distributed-system-analysis/pbench/docs/API/V1/list.md

 Multiple expressions may be combined across multiple `filter` query parameters or as comma-separated lists in a single query parameter.
 Multiple filter expressions are combined as an `AND` expression, matching only when all expressions match.
-However a set of consecutive filter expressions can form an `OR` expression by using the circumflex (`^`) "chain" character on each expression term.
-The first expression with `^` begins an `OR` list while the first subsequent expression without `^` ends the `OR` list and is combined with the nested `OR` expression as an `AND`.
+However any consecutive set of expressions starting with `^` are collected into an "`OR` list" that will be `AND`-ed with the surrounding terms.

 For example,
 - `filter=dataset.name:a,server.origin:EC2` returns datasets with a name of "a" and an origin of "EC2".
-- `filter=dataset.name:a,^server.origin:EC2,^dataset.metalog.pbench.script:fio`
+- `filter=dataset.name:~andy,^server.origin:EC2,^server.origin:RIYA,
+dataset.access:public`
-returns datasets with a name of "a" and *either* an origin of "EC2" or generated from the "pbench-fio" script.
+returns only "public" datasets with a name containing the string "andy" which also have an origin of either "EC2" or "RIYA".
+As a SQL query, we might write it as `dataset.name like "%andy%" and (server.origin = 'EC2' or server.origin = 'RIYA') and dataset.access = 'public'`.

 _NOTE_: `filter` expression term values, like the `true` in `GET /api/v1/datasets?filter=server.archiveonly:true`, are by default interpreted as strings, so be careful about the string representation of the value.
-In this case, `server.archiveonly` is a boolean, which will be matched as a string value `true` or `false`.
+In this case, `server.archiveonly` is a boolean, which will be matched as a string value "true" or "false".
 You can instead specify the expression term as `server.archiveonly:t:bool` which will treat the specified match value as a boolean (`t[rue]` or `y[es]` for true, `f[alse]` or `n[o]` for false) and match against the boolean metadata value.